Kyeong Kang: Tampa Bay Devil Rays / Tampa Bay Rays

 In 2010, Kang was promoted once again, to the High-A affiliate Charlotte Stone Crabs in the Florida State League, however this year his batting average dropped over 60 points to .241, and he managed to hit only one home run.
 When speaking to Kang about the 2010 season, he said "I tried to muscle to ball too much and over swung too often.
-After having a good year this past season, I started to think too much about hitting homeruns, and I think that got the best of me.
+After having a good year this past season, I started to think too much about hitting home runs, and I think that got the best of me.
 Although that season was a huge disappointment, it allowed me to take a step back and not be too aggressive at the plate."